 Undergraduates usually receive academic credit for research activities or students who hold college work-study grants may earn their grant money.
 In the summer, a salary or stipend is often possible.
-Some students explore career options through undergraduate research, and many make original contributions to their chosen fields.
+Some students explore career options through undergraduate research, and many make original contributions to their chosen fields

 The University's Undergraduate Research Program promotes undergraduate interest in research by serving as a general information source.
 The Program also administers the Degree with Distinction and the senior thesis portion of the Honors Degree with Distinction requirements, and it offers research funding in the form of Undergraduate Research Grants (to defray the research expenses of students and their faculty sponsors) and Scholarships (to enable selected students to work on research full time during the summer).

 Each year, the Undergraduate Research Program sponsors a spring symposium and invites all Honors Degree with Distinction and Degree with Distinction students to present their research findings.
-Science, Engineering Scholars, Social Science Scholars, and CHEP scholars present an annual poster session, and Arts and Humanities Scholars present their work at an annual research event.
+Science, Engineering and CHEP Scholars present an annual poster session, and Arts, Humanities, and Social Science Scholars present their work at an annual research event.

-For more information, visit the Undergraduate Research Office website at http://www.udel.edu/UR/, send e-mail to UndergradResearch@udel.edu, or call the the office at (302) 831-8995.
+For more information, visit the Undergraduate Research Office website at www.udel.edu/UR, send e-mail to Undergrad Research@udel.edu, or call the office at (302) 831-8995.